apzxm/ida-pro-mcp/README.md

 > - Change the variable and argument types if necessary (especially pointer and array types)
 > - Change function names to be more descriptive
 > - If more details are necessary, disassemble the function and add comments with your findings
 > - NEVER convert number bases yourself.
-Use the convert_number MCP tool if needed!
+Use the conv_num MCP tool if needed!
 > - Do not attempt brute forcing, derive any solutions purely from the disassembly and simple python scripts
 > - Create a report.md with your findings and steps taken at the end
 > - When you find a solution, prompt to user for feedback with the password you found